 ---.
 No Exit and Three Other Plays.
 Translated by S. Gilbert.
 New York: Vintage International, 1989.

 Schopenhauer, Arthur.
 The World as Will and Representation.
 Translated by E. F. J. Payne.
-Mineola NY: Dover Publications, 1969.
+Mineola, NY: Dover Publications, 1969.

 Seneca, Lucius Annaeus.
 Letters from a Stoic.
 Edited and translated by Robert Campbell.
-Hammondsworth, UK: Penguin Books, 1969.
+Harmondsworth: Penguin Books, 1969.

 Shanahan, Daniel.
 Toward a Genealogy of Individualism.
-Amherst MA: University of Massachusetts Press, 1992.
+Amherst, MA: University of Massachusetts Press, 1992.

 Snyder, Mark.
-“Self-monitoring of Expressive Behavior”.
+“Self-monitoring of Expressive Behavior.”
 Journal of Personality and

 Social Psychology 30, no. 4 (1974): 526–537.